phax/ph-bde/README.md

 It requires at least Java 8 to be used.

 # News and noteworthy
+* v2.0.1 - work in progress
+  * Removed Maven dependencies to Xades XSDs - never used
 * v2.0.0 - 2017-11-08
   * Updated to ph-commons 9.0.0
   * Updated to BDE 1.1 CS 01